 Our mom, Marilyn, has recently been diagnosed with ALS.
 It still doesn't seem real to us and we are not beyond hoping, praying (and bargaining with God) that this may be something else unrelated to ALS.
 Mom has always been fiercely independent and has a house cleaning business and a dog sitting business.
 When these aren't keeping her busy enough (really?) she is working on her beautiful backyard "Garden of Eden."
 This is no surprise to us as we have always known our mom to work 60+ hours her entire life.
 She must have taken literally the old adage, "An idle mind is the devil's playground."

 Over the summer, she had a few falls.
-A couple times while working in the yard (her favorite thing to do) and once she had a pretty scuffed up face which she laughed it off to clumsiness.
+A couple times while working in the yard and once she had a pretty scuffed up face which she laughed it off to plain old clumsiness.
 Then, a month or so later, she fell off a ladder while cleaning someone's home.
 Then came the yearly family reunion.
 My cousin came up to me at 11:00 am and said, "Wow, your mom is drunk and it's not even noon!"
-I remember feeling embarrassed for her.
+I remember feeling embarrassed for Mom.
 I also felt angry and defensive, realizing then that our family wasn't the only ones that were noticing her voice.

 Mom's primary physician, Dr. Boyens, began to set up specialty appointments for her.
 By October Mayo had confirmed our biggest fears...
 It was ALS.